-Our 2024-2025 Program of Studies details the rigorous and diverse opportunities offered at Pelham High School.
-The more attention and careful planning you give to your course selection and planning, the more personalized and valuable your education will be.
-I encourage you to take this process seriously and put effort into investigating the many learning opportunities and pathways available here at Pelham High School.
+Our 2025-2026 Pelham High School Program of Studies details the rigorous and diverse opportunities available to students.
+The more attention and careful planning given to your course selection, the more personalized and valuable your education will be.
+I encourage you to be thoughtful in your choices and put effort into investigating the many learning opportunities and pathways available to you at Pelham High School.

-Pelham High School provides students the opportunity to personalize their course schedule.
+Pelham High School provides the opportunity for students to personalize their course schedule.
 The selection of courses available is designed to accommodate the many interests and diverse needs of our students.
 This plan of study should be a product of the collaboration between the student, parents, and the school counselor.